Home Care Coordinator RN

 CEI OFFERS A $ 5,000 SIGN ON BONUS FOR OUR HOME-CARE RN POSITION!!
 BONUS IS PAID IN 2 INCREMENTS (ONE AFTER 3 MONTHS, THE OTHER AFTER 1 YEAR OF SERVICE)

-- Participates in multidisciplinary team; is responsible for care assessment, planning, and management of in-home care and home health care needs.
+- The Registered Nurse - Home Health participates in multidisciplinary team; is responsible for care assessment, planning, and management of in-home care and home health care needs.
 This includes ongoing assessment of home environment in relation to changing needs of the participant.

-- Does initial and periodic assessments on participants as assigned.
+- As a Registered Nurse - Home Health you will manage the initial and periodic assessments on participants as assigned.

-- Responsible for presentation of any changes to the Interdisciplinary Team (IDT) for discussion and approval of any proposed change in the Plan of Care.
+- Registered Nurse - Home Health is responsible for presentation of any changes to the Interdisciplinary Team (IDT) for discussion and approval of any proposed change in the Plan of Care.

 - Provides direct nursing care in the home.
 Develops and implements nursing care plan as needed and arranges for needed nursing equipment and supplies.

-- Provides on-site supervision and instruction of Home Care Aides in the participant's home.
+- The Registered Nurse - Home Health provides on-site supervision and instruction of Home Care Aides in the participant's home.
 Makes supervisory visit to each participant with a Home Care Aide every two months at home.

 - Visits Residential Care Facilities for the Elderly (RCFE’s) or Nursing Homes as directed by the IDT to provide skilled care, or training for staff in the care of participants.